ZoneMinder/zoneminder/README.txt

   caused by multiple simultaneous image generation.

 o    FEATURE - The generated MIME types when creating streamed video were previously assigned by zms depending on which of a limited number of output formats was specified.
 This has now been changed so that the ffmpeg libavformat library itself now generates these identifiers.
-The consequence of this is that many  more video formats supported by your version of ffmpeg should now be available via zms.

-o    FEATURE - When viewing a single frame of an event you can select  a 'stats' link to view the statistics that apply  to that frame, if you have the RECORD_EVENT_STATS option switched on.
+The consequence of this is that many more video formats supported by your version of ffmpeg should now be available via zms. o    FEATURE - When viewing a single frame of an event you can select a `stats' link to view the statistics that apply to that frame, if you have the RECORD_EVENT_STATS option switched on.
 This can be used to help configure your zones for optimal motion detection.
 Previously only pixel count values were displayed here which made it difficult to configure zones configured in percentage terms.
 These values are now displayed in both pixel and percentage terms to assist in zone configuration.
-Note that the percentage values are based  on the  current size of the zone so if this is changed then the value  displayed will not be applicable at the time of event generation.

-o     FIX  -  When doing motion detection an extra blob,  that could  never be removed, was sometimes included.
-This  could have caused false triggering and has not been corrected.

-o     FIX  -  A  problem was reported whereby when using  bulk frame  records to reduce database load the last frame record was  not  written.
+Note that the percentage values are based on the current size of the zone so if this is changed then the value displayed will not be applicable at the time of event generation. o    FIX - When doing motion detection an extra blob, that could never be removed, was sometimes included.
+This could have caused false triggering and has not been corrected. o    FIX - A problem was reported whereby when using bulk frame records to reduce database load the last frame record was not written.
 Replaying the event via the web interface resulting in the event being truncated.
-A correction has been made  so prevent this and ensure that the last frame  of  an event is always recorded.

-o     FIX - If an analysis daemon terminates abnormally or the host  computer crashes then events can be left  in  a  state whereby they effectively have zero length and are useless.
-A change to zmaudit.pl was made such that any 'open' events such as this which have not been updated for at least five minutes are closed and updated to reflect their actual content so that they may be viewed or saved.
-Events recovered in this way are named with a '(r)' mark to help identify them.

-o     FIX - In more recent versions of MySQL the password hash generated is 50 characters long, which overflows the previous password  field in the database which was only 32 characters long.
-This  field  has been extended to  64  characters  to accommodate this.

-o    FIX - The montage view had an error whereby the refresh timeout for stills was mislabelled causing continuous refresh attempts which rendered the view mostly unusable.
+A correction has been made so prevent this and ensure that the last frame of an event is always recorded. o    FIX - If an analysis daemon terminates abnormally or the host computer crashes then events can be left in a state whereby they effectively have zero length and are useless.
+A change to zmaudit.pl was made such that any `open' events such as this which have not been updated for at least five minutes are closed and updated to reflect their actual content so that they may be viewed or saved.
+Events recovered in this way are named with a `(r)' mark to help identify them. o    FIX - In more recent versions of MySQL the password hash generated is 50 characters long, which overflows the previous password field in the database which was only 32 characters long.
+This field has been extended to 64 characters to accommodate this. o    FIX - The montage view had an error whereby the refresh timeout for stills was mislabelled causing continuous refresh attempts which rendered the view mostly unusable.
 The